Frequently Asked Questions

 Why is shipping always free?

 For shipping, we wanted to make our prices as simple and transparent as possible so there would be no surprises at checkout.
-Our shipping cost is included in the cost of the plant.
+Our shipping cost is included in the cost of each plant.

 Where are plants shipped from?